 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted a 6% increase in job opportunities for high school teachers and a 10% rise in employment for postsecondary English language and literature teachers from 2014 to 2024.
-As of May 2015, high school teachers earned a median annual salary of $57,200, while college English educators had a median annual wage of $61,990.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 4% increase in job opportunities for high school teachers (except special and career/technical education) and a 4% rise in employment for postsecondary English language and literature teachers from 2018 to 2028.
+As of May 2018, high school teachers (except special and career/technical education) earned a median annual salary of $60,320, while college English educators had a median annual wage of $66,590.

-The BLS also anticipated a 5% decrease in jobs for editors and a 2% increase for writers and authors from 2014-2024.
-Salary reports showed that editors earned an annual median income of $56,101 per year, while writers and authors made $60,250 in 2015.
+The BLS also anticipated a 3% decrease in jobs for editors and little to no change for writers and authors from 2018-2028.
+Salary reports showed that editors earned an annual median income of $59,480 per year, while writers and authors made $62,170 in 2018.

 There are multiple degree options for students who want to pursue careers in publishing.
 Because of the interdisciplinary nature of these English, writing, and publishing degree programs, students are also prepared for a wide range of careers in areas such as marketing, teaching, and writing.